xiaowen2025/any-voicechat/README.md

 # AnyVoiceChat
 A general-purpose voice chat agent framework with real-time note-taking and post-conversation analysis, powered by Gemini Live API.
 It can be easily configured for various scenarios, from interview simulations to creative brainstorming partners.

+See example app configurations under `app_examples/`.

 ## Example Apps
 ### Interview Simulator